 We match West Yorkshire’s unpaid carers with quality, free breaks — generously given by businesses that care.

 We give them something simple, yet so meaningful — a break.
-This is only made possible by the kindness of businesses that generously give breaks, experiences, and services that directly benefit this deserving community, where burnout is a constant risk.
+This is only made possible by the kindness of businesses that generously give breaks, experiences, and services that directly benefit a community, where burnout is a constant risk.

 400,000 known unpaid carers in West Yorkshire — with many more unaware that they are in fact carers

-3 out of 5 people in the UK will become carers at some point in their lives
+3 in 5 people in the UK will become unpaid carers at some point in their lives

 Willing businesses across the hospitality, leisure, tourism, and culture sectors gift breaks, experiences, and services free of charge.

-Our consortium of 5 local care organisations, which provide information, advice and support for carers, will match an individual with a break that suits their circumstances and tastes, and will provide the wrap-around support to enable the carer to step away.
+Our consortium of 5 local care organisations, which provide information, advice, and support for carers, will match an individual with a break that suits their needs and support them with other aspects of their caring role.

 On the date of the booking, the carer will come to your establishment, either by themselves, with a friend, family member, or person they care for, and enjoy some valuable time away from their caring routine.